jmattgiroux/cs246-java-1/README.md

 - Loops (NOT DONE)
 - Functions (NOT DONE)
 - Classes (NOT DONE (unless you count the CalculateChange class))

-Stretch goal for this project:

-- Use data structure from Java Collection Framework (such as ArrayList, TreeSet, and HashMap)\

 Development Environment: